imamaris/covidcenter-bot/README.md

 ![test results](./examples/test.png)

-## Integrate Wit with your Messenger Bot
+## Integrate Wit.AI with your Messenger Bot

 When you download the Tutorial from the [init data branch](https://github.com/imamaris/covidcenter-bot/tree/init-data), the app will be capable of doing text and answer with sentiment intent.
 In this part, we will add how retrieve covid